RequiemxOP/performance-tests-actions/README.md

 The goal is to provide fast, efficient, and intelligent API testing in CI without running unnecessary workloads.

+## Main Branch — Automated JMX-Based Testing

+The main branch is fully automated.
+Whenever a JMX file or test data changes, the JMeter pipeline runs on its own.

+No manual input

+No token prompt

+Runs automatically on push

+Best for CI/CD integration

+Ideal for validating changes during development

+This branch is the “automation mode” branch.

+## Grapes Branch — Manual Token + Manual Vault Selection

+The Grapes branch is built for manual execution.
+This mode is for situations where you want full control over:

+Which vault to test

+What token to use

+When the workflow should run

+When you start the workflow:

+GitHub asks for the Bearer token

+You choose the vault from a dropdown

+JMeter runs only that vault

+No auto-detection logic

+This branch is the “manual control mode” branch.

 ---

 ## 📁 Folder Structure